Race and sexuality: Black men

 "Big black cock", usually shortened to "BBC", is a sexual slang and genre of ethnic pornography, that focuses on Black men with large penises.
-The stereotype of larger penis size in black men has been subjected to scientific scrutiny, with inconclusive results.
+The stereotype of larger penis size in black men has been subjected to scientific scrutiny.
+There is no scientific background to support the alleged 'oversized' penis in black people.
 The theme is found in both straight and gay pornography.

+In a 2009 study, a small subset of white female online daters were found to exclusively prefer only black men.
+White women were found to be 7 times more likely than white men to have an exclusive preference for blacks, while they were 11 times more likely than white men to reject Asians as partners.
+White women who described their body type as "thick, voluptuous, a few extra pounds, or large" were more likely to prefer only black men, and white women with slimmer body types were 7 times more likely to exclude them.
+White women with a height preference were more likely to exclude Asian men and over 8 times as likely to prefer only black men, possibly suggesting that black men are desired because they are perceived as possessing more physically masculine traits such as a tall stature.
+The authors suggested that White men may be more likely to prefer Asian women due to stereotypes that they embody "perfect womanhood and exotic femininity".
+Followup studies by Feliciano, et al. have largely replicated these results.

+In a 2012 study where 20 women were polled, black men were shown to be perceived as more attractive than White or East Asian males.
+In dating apps, however, white female online daters, as well as other female online daters from other races, generally possess a preference for white men.

+Jewish women

+In the Middle Ages, a literary trope emerged of Jewish women seducing Christian men.
+Stories of medieval rulers having affairs with Jewish women became used to explain how various kingships related Jews and Judaism.
+Jewish women as a love interest for Christian men became popular in 19th century Western European literature, and became known as La Belle Juive.
+The trope frequently depicted Jewish women as hypersexual.
+A contemporary version of trope characterizes Jewish women as masculine and having large sexual appetites.
+Modern media often merges this characterization of Jewish women with the Jewish American Princess stereotype.

 In BDSM

 There is also a practice in BDSM which involves fetishizing race called "raceplay".
 Susanne Schotanus defined raceplay as "a sexual practice where the either imagined or real racial background of one or more of the participants is used to create this power-imbalance in a BDSM-scene, through the use of slurs, narratives and objects laden with racial history."
 Feminist author Audre Lorde cautions that this kind of BDSM "operates in tandem with social, cultural, economic, and political patterns of domination and submission" creating the perpetuation of negative stereotypes for black women in particular.